heiner/heiner.github.com/_drafts/random-samples.md

 all zero buffer to zero; this can be fixed with extra xors).
 They are certainly not "cryptographically strong", but their statistical properties can be surprisingly good and they are extremely cheap.

+Much more can be said about random sampling and shuffling.
+But this blog post is long enough and making it longer will not illustrate the point any better.

 {% comment %}